Flack27/Runeterra/2 - Locations/Noxus/Quathala/Quathala.md

 **General Topics:**

-- Baron Roderick's mental state and erratic behavior
+- Duke Roderick's mental state and erratic behavior
 - The dismissed commandant and garrison abandonment
 - The expensive beautification projects bankrupting the city